luiul/retoure/README.md

 We perform the following steps:

 - Create `.gitignore` file in [gitignore.io](https://www.toptal.com/developers/gitignore) with the following parameters: `dotenv,macos,node` and set up `.env` file.
 - Set up server and start it (in localport:5000).
 Test the server.
 - Set up Sequelize.
 We store the connection to the database in `./config/database.js` and export the variable `db` to out `app.js`.
 Test the connection to the database.
-- We create a model for the resources.
+- Create a model for the resources.
 To simplify the project we create a single model for the transport objects.
-- We create the routes for the project and test them.
+- Create the routes for the project and test them.
+- Add the middleware to finish the interface of the app.

 # 4. Prerequisites